sinnie/learn_web_dev/node/module.md

 Core modules are built-in to Node.js and represent the public API.
 These modules include `fs`, `http`, and `path` and are required by their name only as the argument to `require`.
 The core modules are defined within Node.js' source and are located in the lib/ folder.
 These core modules enable the creation of programs that can quickly communicate with filesystems or networks.
 It is useful to know that core modules are preferentially loaded if their identifier is passed to `require()`.
 Meaning, `require('http')` will always return the built-in HTTP, even if there is another file by that name.

 ## NPM Modules
 NPM modules include code that can be found in the NPM registry.
 Developers can download NPM modules with the `npm install` command.
 These modules are required in an identical fashion as the core modules, meaning they can be referred to by id, without an extension or path.
+[More information about using NPM can be found here.](#NPM)

 ## File Modules
 File modules are modules that a developer has created as a part of his/her own program.
 If the exact filename of a core module is not found when imported into the program, Node.js will attempt to load the required filename with the added extensions: `.js` (JavaScript text files), `.json` (JSON text files), and `.node` (compiled add-on modules loaded with `dlopen`).